GTPB/IBB21/pages/Introduction.md

 * Conditional repetition
 * Passing arguments into scripts

-BASH and Python allow us to perform conditional repetition, have readable and writable mechanisms of storage and have ways of passing arguments ro scripts.
+BASH and Python allow us to perform conditional repetition, have readable and writable mechanisms of storage and have ways of passing arguments to scripts.

 ### Variables